kartomat/oidc-plugin/README.md

 # oidc-plugin
 Plugin for OpenID Connect authorization with Origo.

-Requires Origo 2.1.1 or later, Origo server with auth (not yet in the core) and a OpenID connect provider.
+Requires Origo 2.1.1 or later, Origo server with auth (not yet in the core) and an OpenID connect provider.

 #### Example usage of OIDC-plugin